hardesh/old_website/_pages/about.md

 Apart from my technical interests, I like to take [pictures](https://www.instagram.com/harshulk254/).
 I like to read about astronomy & astrophysics and I am also into PC gaming.

-I'm looking for Undergraduate Thesis/RA opportunities in the field of Robotics from summer 2020.
+I'm looking for Undergraduate Thesis/RA opportunities in the field of Robotics (motion planning and SLAM) from summer 2020.